zenstackhq/zenstack-docs/blog/nest-api/index.md

 1. Only the users can see their own email address. `auth()` is a built-in function that returns the current user.
 1. Users have full access to their own profiles.
-1. Other users can read all profiles (except for the `email` field, see #1).
+1. Other users can read all profiles (except for the `email` field; see #1).
 1. The `published` field can only be updated by users with `EDITOR` role.
 1. Author and "EDITOR" users have full access.
 1. Published posts are readable to everyone.

 You can then run `npx zenstack generate` to generate the Prisma schema and other supporting code.

-You might have many questions in your mind right now.
+You may have many questions right now.
 How does it work at runtime?
 Where does the value for `auth()` come from?
 Let's see how to get things hooked up.

 The first step is to create a new `EnhancedPrismaService` as a wrapper to our existing `PrismaService`: